-Most reverse mortgages are offered to homeowners at least 62 years old, have a small or zero balance in a mortgage and maintain the home as your main living place.
+Generally, reverse mortgages require you be at least 62 years of age, have a small or zero balance owed against the home and maintain the home as your principal residence.

 Please provide some general information that is needed in order to provide you with a Reverse Mortgage Quote